ddc-java-16/zoom-attendance-smoralesss/docs/work/zoom-meeting-operations-checklist.md

 Copy and paste the section below as many times as necessary, for all of the queries you currently anticipate implementing for this entity.

-### Query: "All zoom meetings"
+### Query: "CREATE/INSERT a zoom meeting"

 Purpose

-: To be able to query and see all instances of the zoom meetings in the database.
+: To be able to create/insert a zoom meeting in the database.

 Cardinality/modality

-: Many/required.
+: one/required.

 Filter